 The road Connecting the towns of Srinagar and Leh in the western Himalayan mountain range crosses the Zoji Pass it was build in 1947 by soldiers.
 Landslides, snow slippery conditions make it a challenge to drive with drops of over 1000 meters resulting in many deaths due to poor driving skills

 The road from Killar to Pangi, if you like mountain driving this is a must do it is rocky, lots of overhangs and at one stage to narrow for our truck hence it was for us reversing.
 I am told upgrades have been made since our visit which was required as the road looked very unstable to us.

 Many roads listed and presented in the various National Geographic documentaries are not that dangerous to drive.
 The roads are of poor quality hence avalanches, landslides and flooding are a major issues (At high altitudes snow)

 Some other interesting roads are.

 Sani Pass (South Africa) however we are told since our last visit in 2011 the road has been widened and is in the process of being paved?

 BOLIVIA, The North Yungas road, (Death Road)

-The North Yungas road, (Death Road) we are told up to 300 people a year die on this road?
-Again poor driving skills are the main reason.
+The North Yungas road, (Death Road) we are told up to 300 people a year were dying on this road?
+Poor driving skills are the main reason.
 However the Yungas road can now be by passed and is in the process of being upgraded.
-The nickname Death Road is now something from the past Having said this with over 200 turns it is an amazing road to drive but definitely no longer a dangerous road.
+The (new) Death Road is now something from the past, but with over 200 turns it is an amazing road to drive but definitely no longer a dangerous road.

 Karakorum highway (Pakistan) also this road now has been upgraded and when we travelled the Karakorum from the Tibet Border until Gilgit all was perfect new paved road.